-Math specific resources: The Mathematics Departments keeps a list of options for math tutoring including specific resources for MATLAB (Math 18, 20D).
+Math-Specific Resources: The Mathematics Department keeps a list of options for math tutoring including specific resources for MATLAB (Math 18, 20D).

-OASIS TRIO Student Support Services Program & Summer Experience for freshmen and transfers
+- OASIS TRIO Student Support Services Program & Summer Experience

 Graduate School Preparation Programs:

-Career Center resources including CV prep, exploring schools, the application process, and info on paying for school
+Career Center resources include CV prep, exploring schools, the application process, and info on paying for school

-Summer Training Academy for Research Success (STARS) is an eight-week summer research academy for community college students, undergraduate students, recent college graduates, and masters students.
-Opened to all disciplines, STARS offers student participants a rigorous research opportunity with esteemed UC San Diego faculty, informative transfer and graduate school preparation workshops, and educational, cultural, and social activities; applications due next in January.
+Summer Training Academy for Research Success (STARS) is an eight-week summer research academy for community college students, undergraduate students, recent college graduates, and master's students.
+Opened to all disciplines, STARS offers student participants a rigorous research opportunity with esteemed UC San Diego faculty, informative transfer and graduate school preparation workshops, and educational, cultural, and social activities; check their website for the application's deadline.

 McNair Program helps low-income, first-generation college students and underrepresented students prepare for doctoral study